rostah-r/Dispatcharr-Utilities/README.md

 -   `config.ini`: The primary configuration file for all scripts.
 It defines script settings, channel filtering ranges, and scoring parameters.
 -   `dispatcharr-stream-sorter.py`: The main script for fetching, analyzing, scoring, and reordering streams within Dispatcharr.
 It uses `ffmpeg` for stream analysis and integrates with `config.ini` for its operational parameters.
 -   `groups_upload.py`: Enables the bulk upload and synchronization of channel groups to Dispatcharr from a CSV file.
--   `get_stream_data.py`: A utility script to fetch and display all data for a specific stream, saving it to a CSV file.
 -   `requirements.txt`: Lists all Python dependencies required to run the scripts.
--   `swagger.json`: API documentation for Dispatcharr (for reference).
 -   `csv/`: This directory stores various CSV files used by the scripts:
     -   `00_channel_groups.csv`: Stores fetched channel group metadata.
     -   `01_channels_metadata.csv`: Stores fetched channel metadata, including new IDs after channel restoration.